Journal of Animal Ethics

-The Journal of Animal Ethics (JAE) is a multidisciplinary peer-reviewed journal which explores the ethical relationship between humans and animals.
-It is published by the University of Illinois Press, in partnership with the Ferrater Mora Oxford Centre for Animal Ethics.
-The journal is co-edited by Andrew and Clair Linzey.
-It was formerly co-edited with Priscilla Cohn.
-The journal has been published annually since 2011.
-Its content consists of scholarly articles, reviews and argument pieces.
+The Journal of Animal Ethics is a biannual peer-reviewed academic journal on animal ethics.
+It is published by the University of Illinois Press in partnership with the Oxford Centre for Animal Ethics.
+The journal is edited by Andrew Linzey (Oxford Centre for Animal Ethics) and Clair Linzey (Oxford University.
+It was formerly edited by Andrew Lizney and Priscilla Cohn.
+The journal was established in 2011.
+Its contents include scholarly articles, reviews, and argument pieces.
+It is abstracted and indexed in Scopus.